Provision Line Cards

 You can now turn on the Attention LED by selecting true from the Attention Led for drop-down list in the Provisioning tab.
 The Attention LED is available for specific ports, chassis, line cards, and controller cards.
 Once turned on, it will help field engineers quickly identify the relevant device at the installation location for maintenance or troubleshooting.

-The Attention LED can be enabled on specific ports, chassis, line cards, or controller cards.
-This is particularly helpful for troubleshooting and maintenance by locating the device in its installed location.
+The attention LED can be enabled on specific ports, chassis, line cards, or controller cards.
+This feature helps with troubleshooting and maintenance because it allows field engineers to locate the device in its installed location.

 Before you begin